 Activity 2: Leaf graphing activity.

 Activity 3: Today, let’s tackle a part of language your child might not have learned before: irregular plurals!
 The most common way to make a noun plural is to add an S at the end—but there are exceptions to this rule, like the word “leaf.”
 These kinds of words are called irregular plurals.
 Let’s explore a few your child is probably familiar with in this matching game.
-If possible, you can laminate the cards to help them last longer for repeat lessons.
+If possible, laminate the cards to help them last longer for repeat lessons.

 One of the coolest things you’ll observe about leaves now and in the coming months?
 Their seasonal color change!
 Today, we’ll dig deeper to learn why this happens.
 Start your day by reading Why Do Leaves Change Colors? before trying the following experiment.